 Spring is here.
 Kind of.
 It’s supposed to snow tonight so you never really know in Michigan.
 But we have had a few warmer days lately which gets me excited.
 I love seeing the food switch over in the grocery store when the season changes.
 I love seeing the fresh asparagus, ramps, artichokes, rhubarb and fresh berries displayed.
 Lemons are another fruit that tends to be plentiful in the spring/early summer months.
+I wanted to incorporate lemons into a meal so I whipped up a batch of this herb lemon pasta with breadcrumbs to satisfy my fix.

 Lemon everything makes me smile.
 My husband and I were married in Sorrento, Italy which is famous for their lemons.
 There are groves everywhere in town.
 All of the souvenir shops have lemon everything on display.
 From shot glasses to tiles to ceramics.
 Everyone that is close with us always says how lemons remind them of our wedding.
 People even buy our daughter lemon clothes because of the symbolism behind them.